+- i.
 Performance & Payment Bond: The Contractor shall include within its coefficient the cost for providing a payment & performance bond, including WSST.
-Upon award of the Contract the Contractor shall be required to provide a master Payment and Performance Bond in the amount of four million dollars (\$4,000,000) and a Certificate of Insurance.

-- 2. General Liability Insurance: For the duration of the project, the Contractor shall carry liability coverage in accordance with the Supplemental Conditions. - 3.
+Upon award of the Contract the Contractor shall be required to provide a master Payment and Performance Bond in the amount of four million dollars (\$ 4,000,000) and a Certificate of Insurance. - ii.
+General Liability Insurance: For the duration of the project, the Contractor shall carry liability coverage in accordance with the Supplemental Conditions. - iii.
 Builder's All Risk Insurance: The Contractor shall carry Builder's all-risk insurance, covering perils such as fire, flood, earthquake, and other natural disaster.
-The coverage shall be accordance with the Supplemental Conditions.

-C. Survey, Building Lines, Testing Quality Control

-- 1. Survey: When applicable to a specific Work Order, a site survey and topographical map will be provided by the Owner; the Contractor will establish a site bench mark, site corners, the location of on-site improvements, and off-site access and utilities.
-The Contractor shall establish survey markers, site controls, and building lines on the site, from the general survey, as required for a specific Work Order. - 2.
+The coverage shall be accordance with the Supplemental Conditions. - C. Survey, Building Lines, Testing Quality Control - i.
+Survey: When applicable to a specific Work Order, a site survey and topographical map will be provided by the Owner; the Contractor will establish a site bench mark, site corners, the location of on-site improvements, and offsite access and utilities.
+The Contractor shall establish survey markers, site controls, and building lines on the site, from the general survey, as required for a specific Work Order.

+SPECIAL CONDITIONS FOR JOB ORDER CONTRACTS

+- ii.
 Testing: The Owner shall pay for separate quality assurance testing.
-Such testing will be coordinated by the Contractor.

-3. CONTRACTOR STAFFING:

-The Contractor shall provide for sufficient and appropriately skilled staff and support to implement the quality control program described in Section 4 below.
-In addition, the project manager or superintendent shall be available to perform weekly site inspections with the Owner for the duration of each Work Order Project.

-4. JOC QUALITY CONTROL
+Such testing will be coordinated by the Contractor. - 3.
+CONTRACTOR STAFFING: The Contractor shall provide for sufficient and appropriately skilled staff and support to implement the quality control program described in Section 4 below.
+In addition, the project manager or superintendent shall be available to perform weekly site inspections with the Owner for the duration of each Work Order Project. - 4.
+JOC QUALITY CONTROL